 Indian immigrants residing in Dubai also have an active presence in various industries such as health care, banking, education, retail and more.
 They have the opportunity to establish their own company with a local partner in the free zones.

 Indians also have the opportunity to invest in Dubai’s profitable property market.
-They can invest in Freehold areas that are for foreign investors.
+They can invest in freehold areas that are reserved for foreign investors.
 Freehold districts in Dubai are the place for the most popular property developments, from luxury properties to affordable prices.
-Indians can use different options in these properties like apartments, duplexes, villas and townhouses, to invest or build their dream home.
+Indians can invest or build their dream home in these properties like apartments, duplexes, villas and townhouses.
 Another important point is that you can get UAE residency by buying a property in the UAE!

-With the announcement of long-term residency visas and retirement visas in Dubai, Indians have found a greater sense of permanence and belonging to what’s called a second home.
-Several Indian investors and businessmen in the UAE were able to obtain a 10-year residency visa, known as a Golden Card visa, such as َ Anoop Moopen, managing director of AZTEC Group, Kamal Vachini, Group Director at Al Maya group and Nisha Jagtiani, Group Director at Landmark group.
+With the announcement of long-term residency visas and retirement visas in Dubai, Indians have found themselves with a sense of permanence and belonging to what’s called a second home.
+Several Indian investors and businessmen in the UAE obtained a 10-year residency visa, known as a Golden Card visa.
+These investors include Anoop Moopen, managing director of AZTEC Group, Kamal Vachini, Group Director at Al Maya Group and Nisha Jagtiani, Group Director at Landmark Group.

-Dos to be followed as an Indian expat in Dubai
+What you should do as an Indian Expat in Dubai

 - Your passport and visa are your most important documents in the UAE.
 Always be sure that your passport and visa are valid for at least 6 months.

-- Keep your personal documents a safe place.
-For if you lose them or they are stolen and abused, it will also be a problem for you.
+- Keep your personal documents in a safe place.
+Losing them or stealing and abusing them is also a problem.

 - Islam is the main religion in the UAE.
 You must respect the worship of Muslims that is performed 5 times a day.

-- Be sure to cross the street only from pedestrian crossings.
-Because the equipment doesn’t always give you a way.
+- Be sure to cross the street only at pedestrian crossings.

-- Be sure to get a valid work permit from the Ministry of Labor before you start working in the UAE.
-Check out Dubai work visa and permit for more information.
+- Be sure to get a valid work permit from the Ministry of Labor before working in the UAE.
+Check out Dubai’s work visa and permitfor more information.

-- Before traveling to the UAE, be sure to provide comprehensive travel insurance that includes medical expenses abroad.
+- Before traveling to the UAE, obtain comprehensive travel insurance that includes medical expenses abroad.

 - Never disrespect UAE national symbols such as flags and other national symbols.

-- Special considerations should be observed during The Month of Ramadan for Muslims.
-In this way, from sunrise to sunset, you are not allowed to drink, eat or smoke in public circles.
+- Muslims should observe special considerations during Ramadan.
+In this way, from sunrise to sunset, you cannot drink, eat or smoke in public places.

-- Do these things before you leave the Emirates, such as cancel your work visa, and settle everything including bank account, credit card, phone connection, etc.
+- Before leaving the Emirates, cancel your work visa and settle your bank account, credit card, and phone connection.